 - b.
 The bidder/offeror must be required to submit detailed qualifications of the firm and personnel to be involved with the contract. - c.
 The solicitation must state the relative weights of the factors to be considered in evaluating qualifications or proposals.
 Price must be an evaluation factor for an RFP, but should not be a factor for an RFQ (engineering services only). - d.
-The RFP/RFQ must be advertised in the South Carolina Business Opportunities for a reasonable time typically 30 days prior to the deadline for submission.
+After successful review by RIA, the RFP/RFQ must be advertised in the South Carolina Business Opportunities for a reasonable time - typically 30 days - prior to the deadline for submission.
 Such notice must include advertising in the South Carolina Business Opportunities.
 Proposals may also be directly solicited from qualified firms. - e.
 A qualified review committee, consisting of an uneven number of members, must be established to review and rank the proposals using the published selection criteria.
 The Grantee must document the review and selection process. - f.
 Proposals must be evaluated using only the criteria stated in the solicitation.
 Such criteria may include, but are not limited to, qualifications of personnel, past performance and experience on similar projects as well as the ability to meet the project schedule.
 Once the evaluation is complete, all responsive offerors must be ranked from most advantageous to least advantageous to the Grantee, considering only the evaluation factors stated in the solicitation. - g.
 Interviews of the top-ranked respondents may be conducted and should also be evaluated according to the published selection criteria. - h.
 Award must be made to the responsible offeror/bidder whose proposal is determined in writing to be the most advantageous to the Grantee, taking into consideration the evaluation factors set forth in the solicitation.
 Under this procurement method, the contract does not need to be awarded to the lowest bidder provided that the final price is reasonable and the selection is made following the stated criteria. - i.
-After selection, the Grantee should negotiate a contract with the top-ranked offeror/bidder.
+After selection, the Grantee should negotiate a contract with the topranked offeror/bidder.
 Both scope and price may be negotiated.
 However, scope changes may require submission of a Grant Amendment Request form to RIA.
 If the Grantee is not able to reach an agreement with the top-ranked firm, negotiations may be initiated with the next highest scorer. - j.
 A contract may not be executed until RIA has successfully reviewed it.
 Once a final contract has been negotiated, but prior to execution of the contract, the Grantee must submit the unexecuted contract and all procurement documentation to RIA for review.
-Please see the Professional Services Contract Submission Checklist. - 4.
-It is recommended that the contract require final payment to be withheld until approval of the final deliverable by the Grantee and RIA. - 5.
+Please see the Professional Services Contract Submission Checklist.

+- 5. RIA does not have a template for professional services contracts.
+However, the following items should be considered during negotiation and preparation of the contract: - a.
+No more than 75% of grant funds will be disbursed prior to successful RIA review of final deliverables.
+It is recommended that the contract require final payment to be withheld until approval of the final deliverable by the Grantee and RIA. - b.
+Upon final payment, ownership and free use of all project deliverables (such as reports, studies, maps, etc.) must transfer to the Grantee. - 6.
 RIA must successfully review all proposed planning study contracts for work within the scope of the Grant prior to executing those agreements.
 The Professional Services Contract Submission Checklist should be used to ensure the required documents are submitted to RIA for review.
 In addition to the submission of the contract, the Grantee must submit the following to RIA for review.